Faruq2408/Faruq2408/README.md

-- 👋 Hi, I’m Faruq
+- 👋 Hello, I’m Faruq
-- 👀 I’m interested in anything data analytics, count me in
+- 👀 I’m a data analyst interested in anything data
-- 🌱 I’m currently learning
+- 🌱 I currently possess proficiency in analyzing data using Excel, Sql, PowerBi, and Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects to showcase my skills most especially in the Business and Healthcare sector
-- 📫 How to reach me ...
+- 📫 How to reach me
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...